 The course consists of a two hour session every week on a Tuesday evening for 8 weeks, and I thought it would be a good thing to do alongside my OCA coursework and exercises.

-Earlier this evening I attended my first session, which was centred around trying the materials and a few types of paper with some fruit set out on the tables to draw.
+This evening I attended my first session, which was centered around trying the materials and a few types of paper with some fruit set out on the tables to draw.

 Looking through some paper samples, I noted that there are some types of paper that were better for this medium, and that this was not necessarily the paper that is sold as being specifically for pastels.